ansibleguy/infra_nginx/README.md

 * **Note:** This role expects that the site's unencrypted 'server' will only redirect to its encrypted connection.

+* **Note:** If you want all domain-names to get 'catched' by a site/server you need to add an underline '_' as alias or domain!<br>
+This will also be done automatically if no domain is supplied.

 ## Usage

 Just define the 'nginx' dictionary the sites you want to configure!